rossaman4/vivax_clinical_illness/3. Age-incidence curves/readme.txt

 The released OpenMalaria code focuses on <i>P. falciparum<\i> and the vivax components are not up to date.
 Therefore the new vivax files need to be swapped in and compiled before use.
 The C++ code for each vivax model is given in /cpp.
-The simulations were run on a unix cluster - the code to swap innew C++ files, complie and run OpenMalaria is given in the shell script *.sh files.
+The simulations were run on a unix cluster - the code to swap in new C++ files, complie and run OpenMalaria is given in the shell script *.sh files.